Alan Marsh

 David Palfreyman

 Hello.
-I've taught EFL in Italy and Spain, and ESL in the UK, and I've been a Delta Tutor and Assessor for about thirteen years in Turkey and the Middle East.
+I’ve taught EFL in Italy and Spain, and ESL in the UK, and I’ve been a Delta Tutor and Assessor for many years in Turkey and the Middle East.
+Most of my work now is at university level.
 I enjoy working on the Distance Delta as it involves vicarious contact with a lot of different teaching situations around the world.
-I'm especially interested in lexis, learner autonomy and the use of technology.
+I’m especially interested in lexis, culture and how learners use their own resources (including their L1) in learning.

 Fran Barnard